 Not only can you take advantage of free use of those treadmills and weights with your free gym membership, you may also be able to take part in free fitness classes and even meditation classes.

 Most universities have a program set up where their business students get to practice preparing taxes by helping other students with their taxes.

 A professor will be checking their work when they're done, so you don't need to worry if they make a mistake.

 Contact your college's business school to see if this program is available where you attend.

 Companies love to get college student support on their up and coming products and college campuses are one of their favorite places to visit to do so.

-Keep your eye out for tables set around campus, they may have some awesome free samples and they're more than happy to hand out to you.
+Keep your eye out for tables set around campus.
+They may have some awesome free samples, and they're more than happy to hand them out to you.